Tidal Heating of the Lunar Magma Ocean: Reconciling an Old Moon with a Young Solidification: Supplementary Materials

 \subsection{1.2 Convective heat loss and core-mantle boundary heat flux}

-Following \cite{renaud2018increased,shoji2014thermal}, we treat the LMO as bounded by two thermal boundary layers: an upper boundary layer (UBL) beneath the surface and a lower boundary layer (LBL) coincident with the CMB.
+Following Renaud and Henning\textsuperscript{2} and Shoji and Kurita\textsuperscript{15}, we treat the LMO as bounded by two thermal boundary layers: an upper boundary layer (UBL) beneath the surface and a lower boundary layer (LBL) coincident with the CMB.
 The UBL sets the convective heat loss to space and is the dominant cooling pathway, whereas the LBL regulates the upward core heat flux.
 We determine boundary-layer thicknesses and fluxes using Nusselt number--Rayleigh number (i.e., Nu and Ra) scalings.

 \paragraph{Upper boundary layer.} The UBL thickness $\delta_{\mathrm{u}}$ is related to the Nusselt number via

 with calibration constants $a_c \approx 0.1$ and critical Rayleigh number ${\rm Ra}_c \simeq 1100$.
 The UBL Rayleigh number, ${\rm Ra_u}$, uses LMO-average properties and the following temperature drop $(T_m - T_{\mathrm{surf}})$: